 ‘As well as five incredible gifts of sight, sound, smell, taste and touch… we each have access to six other extremely precious gifts that we rarely think about.’

-Let’s relate the 6 gifts I refer to in the book to public speaking and presenting.
+Let’s relate the 6 gifts I refer to in the book to presentation skills tips.

-Do you read from bullet points as many presenters still do or do you dare to be different?
+Do you read from bullet points as many presenters do, or do you dare to be different?

-Memory: If your audience could only remember one thing from your presentation what do you want them to remember?
+If your audience could only remember one thing from your presentation, what do you want them to remember?

 – Are they still engaged?